Chris Redfield: Critical reception

-Chris' appearance in Resident Evil 5 (from left), which was carried forward into its sequel, Resident Evil 6.
-His redesigned appearance for Resident Evil 7 (to the right) confused many commentators and players, who found the character to be unrecognizable.
+Chris' appearance in Resident Evil 5 (left) was carried forward into its sequel, Resident Evil 6 (center).
+His redesigned appearance for Resident Evil 7 (right) confused commentators and players, who found the character to be unrecognizable.

 Chris has received criticism for inconsistent design and characteristics.
 Several game publications have noted the character's lack of consistent visual design throughout the Resident Evil franchise.
 Other critics have suggested that Chris used steroids.
 Polygons Cass Marshall noted his variations in body mass throughout the games repeatedly changing from lean to muscular and back again.
 GameSpy compared his design in Resident Evil 5 and said that "he look[s] a little bit like a cross between Colin Farrell and Hugh Jackman".
 Several Kotaku writers have referred to Chris as one of the worst of the Resident Evil heroes, calling him "bland" and "boring", and criticizing the majority of his redesigns, while Ian Walker from Kotaku compared his appearances in Resident Evil 7 and Resident Evil Village as "transition[ing] from global bio-terrorism agent to [...] someone's henchman in a British crime comedy written and directed by Guy Ritchie."
 According to digital media scholars Matthew Wysocki and Steffi Shook, as we reach the end of the Resident Evil game, the return of long-time hero Chris, who is an ambiguously good or evil character, serves as part of his absolution because he is portrayed as a soldier who is performing the proverbial act of "just following orders."
 They additionally pointed out that he is a "lone hero of hegemonic masculinity".
 Rather, Chris' masculinity is capitulating, especially in the presence of strong women.